Area Guide

 Family Fun

-Tweetsie Railroad — 15 minutes away in Blowing Rock.
-A wild west theme park with a vintage steam train, live shows, rides, gem mining, and a petting zoo.
+Tweetsie Railroad — A wild west theme park with a vintage steam train, live shows, rides, gem mining, and a petting zoo.
 Open seasonally from spring through fall, with special Ghost Train events in October.

 Mystery Hill — A quirky roadside attraction in Blowing Rock where gravity seems to work backwards.
 Kids love it.
 The complex also includes the Appalachian Heritage Museum and gem mining.